MoonPoet/xaprb-src/content/blog/2008/how-to-install-and-maintain-multiple-wordpress-blogs-easily.md

 </IfModule>
 ```

 Are there any better ways of doing this?
-I'm curious.
-Leave a comment if you know of one.

 ### Fixing the maintenance headache